Thanoraj/digital-footprints/CHAT_SESSIONS_FEATURE.md

 ## Summary

-The chat sessions feature transforms Digital Footprints from a single conversation app into a full-featured chat management system.
+The chat sessions feature transforms Ecomate from a single conversation app into a full-featured chat management system.
 Users can now organize multiple conversations, switch between them seamlessly, and maintain persistent history for each session - all while continuing to track the environmental impact of their AI usage.

 This brings the app's UX in line with modern AI chat applications while maintaining its unique environmental awareness focus.